NASA: International Space Station (1993–present)

-The International Space Station (ISS) combines NASA's Space Station Freedom project with the Russian Mir-2 station, the European Columbus station, and the Japanese Kibō laboratory module.
-NASA originally planned in the 1980s to develop Freedom alone, but US budget constraints led to the merger of these projects into a single multi-national program in 1993, managed by NASA, the Russian Federal Space Agency (RKA), the Japan Aerospace Exploration Agency (JAXA), the European Space Agency (ESA), and the Canadian Space Agency (CSA).
-The station consists of pressurized modules, external trusses, solar arrays and other components, which were manufactured in various factories around the world and launched by Russian Proton and Soyuz rockets, and the American Space Shuttle.
-The on-orbit assembly began in 1998, the completion of the US Orbital Segment occurred in 2009 and the completion of the Russian Orbital Segment occurred in 2010.
-The ownership and use of the space station is established in intergovernmental treaties and agreements, which divide the station into two areas and allow Russia to retain full ownership of the Russian Orbital Segment (with the exception of Zarya), with the US Orbital Segment allocated between the other international partners.
+The International Space Station (ISS) represents a fusion of NASA's initial Space Station Freedom project with the Russian Mir-2 program, the European Columbus initiative, and the Japanese Kibō laboratory.
+Though NASA planned in the 1980s to develop Freedom unilaterally, domestic budget constraints forced a merger of these concepts into a single multi-national effort in 1993.
+The program is managed jointly by NASA, the Russian Federal Space Agency (Roscosmos), the Japan Aerospace Exploration Agency (JAXA), the European Space Agency (ESA), and the Canadian Space Agency (CSA).
+The station is constructed of multiple pressurized modules, large external trusses, solar arrays, and diverse scientific components manufactured globally and delivered to orbit by Russian Proton and Soyuz rockets alongside the American Space Shuttle.
+Orbital assembly began in 1998; the core US Orbital Segment was completed by 2009, with the Russian Orbital Segment achieving its primary assembly phase by 2010.
+Operations and habitation are governed by international treaties, granting Russia full ownership over its segment (excluding the early, US-funded Zarya module), while allocating the US Orbital Segment collaboratively among NASA and the other partners.